-Spring is here–finally!!
+Spring is here–finally!
 In the culinary world, one sure sign of spring is the appearance of fresh asparagus at your local markets.
-Here’s delicious soup that features asparagus to celebrate the season.
+Here’s a delicious soup that features asparagus to celebrate the season.
 Happy Spring!

 Remove from heat, cool to lukewarm, then puree in a food processor or blender.